 If you have a melanoma, irregular mole(s), basal cell carcinoma or another type of skin cancer, you are likely a good candidate for skin cancer removal and reconstructive procedures.
 The treatment is best performed on early-stage skin cancer.

 Physicians often mention the A-B-C-D-E method for identifying skin cancer.
 If you see any of the following mole irregularities, you should have them examined by a healthcare professional:

 - Border irregularity

 - Color variegation

-For smaller forms of skin cancer, a local anesthetic may be administered, but sometimes a general anesthetic is necessary.
-When your plastic surgeon removes the melanoma, a portion of healthy skin around may be removed, as well.
-To close a small incision, stitches will be used, while large removals or those on the face, hands or feet may require a skin graft to close the wound.
-More invasive skin cancers will require more invasive surgery and possible reconstructive surgery.
+For smaller forms of skin cancer, a local anesthetic may be used, but sometimes a general anesthetic is necessary.
+Stitches can be used to close a small incision, while large removals or those on the face, hands or feet may require a skin graft to close the wound.

-For larger forms of skin cancer, the Mohs micrographic surgery technique may be effective.
-In this procedure, your dermatologist will use a microscope to examine the tissue and excise the cancer layer by layer to reveal healthy tissue.
+For larger forms of skin cancer, Mohs skin cancer surgery may be effective.
+In this procedure, your doctor will use a microscope to examine the tissue and excise the cancer layer by layer to reveal healthy tissue.
 The removed specimen will be examined to ensure full removal of cancerous cells.
-When all cancerous cells have been removed, your plastic surgeon will repair the wound with a flap, graft or side-to-side closure.
+When all cancerous cells have been removed, your reconstructive surgeon will repair the wound with a flap, graft or side-to-side closure.
 The wound will be closed with sutures.